Venice in 1 Day: a guidebook for getting the most out of your visit

 Façade of the Doge's Palace, Venice| ©Son of Groucho

-Leaving the basilica and in the same square we have another of the most representative buildings of Venice.
+Leaving the basilica and in the same square you have another of the most representative buildings of Venice.
 The Doge's Palace.
 It is a symbol of the power that Venice achieved and was the residence of the Doges, the top leaders of the city.

 More information about the palace